To be eligible for Kid Care CHIP children must meet the following guidelines:

 Children who are dependents of employees who are eligible to receive health insurance benefits under Wyoming’s Employees’ Group Insurance, whether as a state employee or as employees of Natrona County School District, University of Wyoming and Wyoming community colleges, are not eligible for Kid Care CHIP at this time.
 Kid Care CHIP participants may not have additional health insurance.
 Some exceptions apply, such as Indian Health Services and School Sports Insurance.

-Kid Care CHIP provides health coverage for children and teens who are not eligible for Medicaid and whose may have a higher income.
-A family of four can earn up to $49,200 and still qualify.
+Kid Care CHIP provides health coverage for children and teens who are not eligible for Medicaid.
+A family of four can earn up to $50,208 and still qualify.